Pramit2021/GRIP-TSF-Internship/README.md

   - Internship Duration - 1 Month ( October-2020 )
   - Internship Type - Work from Home

- In this internship, we were provided a total of 8 Tasks and I was able to successfully complete 6 tasks within the given time-frame.
+ In this internship, we were provided a total of 8 Tasks and I was able to successfully complete 6 tasks.

  ### TASK1 - Prediction using Supervised ML (Level - Beginner)